ssl-hep/ServiceX_frontend/README.md

 do_query(ds)  # Cache is not ignored
 ```

+#### Analysis And Query Cache

+The `servicex` library can write out a local file which will map queries to backend `request-id`'s.
+This file can then be used on other people, checked into repositories, etc., to reference the same data in the backend.
+The advantage is that the backend does not need to re-run the query - the `servicex` library need only download it again.
+When a user uses multiple machines or shares analysis code with an analysis team, this is a much more efficient use of resources.

+- By default the library looks for a file `servicex_query_cache.json` in the current working directory, or a parent directory of the current working directory.
+- To trigger the creation and updating of a cache file call the function `update_local_query_cache()`.
+If you like you can pass in a filename/path.
+By default it will use `servicex_query_cache.json` in the local directory.
+The file will be both used for look-ups and will be updated with all subsequent queries.
+Except under very special cases, it is suggested that one users the filename `servicex_query_cache.json`.
+- If that file is present when a query is run, it will attempt to download the data from the endpoint, only resubmitting the query if the endpoint doesn't know about the query.
+As long as the file `servicex_query_cache.json` is in the current working directory (or above), it will be picked up automatically: no need to call `update_local_query_cache()`.

+The cache search order is as follows:

+- The analysis query cache is searched first.
+- If nothing is found there, then the local query cache is used next.
+- If nothing is found there, then the query is resubmitted.

+_Note_: Eventually the backends will contain automatic cache lookup and this feature will be much less useful as it will occur automatically, on the backend.

 #### Deleting Files from the local Data Cache

 It is not recommended to alter the cache.
-The software expects the cache to be in a certain state, and radomly altering it can lead to unexpected effects.
+The software expects the cache to be in a certain state, and radomly altering it can lead to unexpected behavior.

 Besides telling the `servicex` library to ignore the cache in the above ways, you can also delete files from the local cache.
 The local cache directory is split up into sub-directories.
 Deleting files from each of the directories: